alwaysbusy/csmaths/topics/numeric/probability.md

 ## Binomial Probability Distribution
 In a binomial distribution there are two options, often referred to as success (*p*) and failure (*q*).
 Probability for a binomial event is such that P(*p*) + P(*q*) = 1.
 By applying knowledge of combinations we are able to account for the likelihood of a certain success rate (*r*) over a number of trials (*n*), to give a probability of (*n*! / (*n* - *r*)!*r*!)*q*<sup>*n* - *r*</sup>*p*<sup>*r*</sup>.

+### Standard Deviation
+Standard deviation is one of several parts of probability that we can calculate by knowing other properties of the distribution.

+To calculate the standard deviation we must first know the mean.
+This is given as μ = Σ(*fx*) / *N*.
+This is vastly simplified for a binomial distribution to be μ = *np*, where n is the number of possible outcomes and p is the probability of success in a single trial.

+Standard deviation gives an indication of the average distance from the mean.
+For a non-binomial distribution this can be a very complex calculation.
+For a binomial distribution, however, the standard deviation is given as σ = √(μ*q*) where q is the probability of failure in a single trial.

+## Continuous Probability Distribution
+A binomial distribution only handles discreet events, but the majority of real-world events have a continuous range of possibilities.
+In continuous events the probability is considered to lie within certain limiting variables on the normal distribution curve.
+In practice, the standard normal curve is used to place x=0 at the centre of the curve.